Factbox - How does the Conservative Party elect a leader, and who is running?

-LONDON Britain's governing Conservative Party has begun the process of electing a new leader and presumptive prime minister, after David Cameron said he would resign following the country's vote on June 23 to leave the European Union.
+LONDON Britain's governing Conservative Party has begun the process of electing a new leader and presumptive prime minister, after David Cameron said he would resign following the country's vote last week to leave the European Union.

 Below is a summary of the process for the leadership election, and some information about the five candidates.